-1 Goal Name Public Facility or Infrastructure Activities Descriptionthat will be utilized for the construction of the Hastings Community Center and Libra will benefit surrounding households in the unincorporated area of Hastings and Fla priority needs in the Citizen Survey.
-It will serve an estimated 8,275 residents.Public Infrastructure in Nourish & Resilience (\$128,455)-This project is designed to providing them with a much-needed metal building, septic/ water well system park Public Infrastructure- Section 108 Loan (\$621,735)- These funds will be allocated to the repayment of the Section 108 Loan that will be utilized for the construction of the Hastings Community Center and Library.
+1 Goal Name Public Facility or Infrastructure Activities Goal Description Public Infrastructure- Section 108 Loan (\$589,771)- These funds will be allocated to the construction and repayment of the Hastings Community Center and Library.
 This proposed public facilities project will benefit surrounding households in the unincorporated area of Hastings and Flagler Estates.
 The project is based upon the priority needs in the Citizen Survey.
 It will serve an estimated 8,275 residents.
-Public Infrastructure in Nourish & Resilience (\$128,455)-This project is designed to further support our community by providing them with a much-needed metal building, septic/ water well system parking lot to combat food insecurity by establishing a foremost center for efficient storage, distribution, and community outreach efforts aimed at providing essential nourishment to those in need.
-2 Goal Name Public Services Goal Description Public Services-Kids Safe Zone (\$90,000)-The will provide 30-35 HUD certification criteria-approved eligible youth in grades K-8th with a safe and structured free after-school tutorial and academic program during the 2024-2025 calendar school year.
-Public Services-Family Link Community Counseling (\$75,000)-The program will provide professional and compassionate short-term outpatient counseling services to families with children ages 6-17 who are experiencing any concerns that disrupt the family's health and stability.
-4 Goal Name Planning and Administration Goal Description Provide grant administration structure for the planning, implementation, management, and HUD compliance oversight of the CDBG program
+Public Infrastructure SEA Community (\$200,000)-This project is designed to further support our community by providing them a space to combat food insecurity and establishing a foremost center for efficient storage, distribution, and community outreach efforts aimed to those in need.
+2 Public Services Goal Description Public Services-Kids Safe Zone (\$120,946000)-This project will provide 30-35 HUD certification criteria-approved eligible youth in grades K-8th with a safe and structured free after-school tutorial and academic program during the 2025-2026 calendar school year.
+6 Goal Name Planning and Administration Goal Description Provide grant administration structure for the planning, implementation, management, and HUD compliance oversight of the CDBG program